openmainframeproject/tac/proposed_projects/ComplianceEngine.md

 # Compliance engine

 ## Description
-Provide a compliance engine where humans can input rules and the compliance engine will check whether blockchain records conform to those rules.
+Develop a compliance engine where humans can input rules and the compliance engine will check whether blockchain records conform to those rules.

 ## Additional Information
 Work to be done would be: